 - 4. Alphanumeric edited.
 Its PICTURE character-string is restricted to certain combinations of the following symbols: A, X, 9, B, 0, and slash (/).
 The PICTURE character-string must contain at least one symbol A or X and at least one symbol B, 0, or slash (/).
 The contents of an alphanumeric edited date item when represented in standard data format must be two or more characters in the character set of the computer. - 5.
 Numeric edited.
 Its PICTURE character-string is restricted to certain combinations of the following symbols: B, slash (/), P, V, Z, 0, 9, comma (,), period (.), asterisk (), minus (-), plus (+), CR, DB, and the currency symbol (the symbol \$ or the symbol specified in the CURRENCY SIGN clause of the SPECIAL-NAMES paragraph).
-The allowable combinations are determined from the order of precedence of symbols (see Table 12 on page 133) and the Editing Rules (see page 128).
+The allowable combinations are determined from the order of precedence of symbols (see Table 12 on page 120) and the Editing Rules (see page 116).
 The number of digit positions that can be represented in the PICTURE character-string must range from one to thirty, inclusive.
 The character-string must contain at least one symbol 0, B, slash, Z, asterisk, plus, minus, comma, period, CR, DB, or the currency symbol.
-The consistent with the corresponding PICTURE symbol.
+The contents of each of the character positions in a numeric edited data item must be consistent with the corresponding PICTURE symbol.